Managing Build America and other Direct Subsidy Bonds

 - Governments should look for alerts from GFOA and other organizations in the event that Congress acts to further reduce or eliminate the subsidy payments at any time during the years that the federal government will be making direct subsidy bond payments.

-- Consider the risk that the federal government (through an act of Congress) could reduce or eliminate the subsidy payments at any time during the years that the direct subsidy bonds are outstanding and evaluate strategies or techniques to mitigate this risk (i.e., ten year par call option or extraordinary call option).
+- Consider the risk that the federal government (through an act of Congress) could reduce or eliminate the subsidy payments at any time during the years that the direct subsidy bonds are outstanding and evaluate strategies or techniques to mitigate this risk (i.e., ten-year par call option or extraordinary call option).
 The Budget Control Act of 2011 reduced payments to state and local issuers of direct subsidy bonds, including BABs, beginning March 1, 2013.
-Congress has repeatedly authorized the extension of sequestration period through various legislative actions.
+This reduction is referred to as sequestration.
+Congress has repeatedly authorized the extension of the sequestration period through various legislative actions and during the COVID-19 pandemic temporarily deferred sequestration.
 Issuers are encouraged to monitor Congressional actions and IRS guidance for any future changes to sequestration rates.

-- Issuers need to be aware of the occurance of delayed processing of payments from the IRS following the submission of Form 8038-CP.
-In the event of a delayed payment, issuers are advised to develop contingency plans until the request is processed and payment is distributed.
+- Issuers need to be aware of the occurrence of delayed processing of payments from the IRS following the submission of Form 8038-CP.
+In the event of a delayed payment, issuers are advised to develop contingency plans to ensure timely payment of debt service until the request is processed and payment is distributed.

 Future Considerations if Direct Subsidy Bonds Are Reauthorized by Congress